-The Americans with Disabilities Act protects those individuals who have a long-term physical or mental impairment that substantially limits a life activity.
+The ADA protects those individuals who have a long-term physical or mental impairment that substantially limits a life activity.
 A "disability" under the ADA can include confinement to a wheelchair, vision and hearing problems, reliance on a cane or "walker," certain mental illnesses, and disorders of the muscular system.

-Under the ADA, an employer must provide reasonable accommodations for disabled individuals protected under the act, and may not:
+Under the ADA, an employer (with more than 15 employees) must provide reasonable accommodations for disabled individuals protected under the act, and may not:

-The ADEA is designed to protect individuals over the age of forty from discrimination based upon their age.
-The Act protects individuals from discriminatory treatment, based on their age, in hiring, promotion, and firing decisions.
+The ADEA is designed to protect individuals over the age of forty from discrimination based upon their age in hiring, promotion, and firing decisions.

 COBRA protects employees who have ended their employment (whether fired, resigned, or laid off) from losing coverage under a group health plan.
-The Act requires employers to offer such employees the right to a continuation of coverage
+The Act requires employers (with at least 20 employees) to offer such employees the right to a continuation of coverage

 The Equal Pay Act requires that employers pay male and female employees the same wage for performing the same job.
 In short, the Act mandates "equal pay for equal work."
 It does not address pay equities with respect to other characteristics, such as race or religion, but applies only to gender.